 One of the most eminent festivals in the Hindu savoir-faire Diwali is celebrated with great pomp and show throughout various communities of the Indian exodus.
 This festival is celebrated on Amavasya of the Kartik month and heralds in the dawn of the Hindu new year.
+Lights, sweets and gifts for Diwali are a staple association when it comes to the gala and galore of the festival.
 With the illuminating festival of lights- Diwali just around the corner, you are bound to get curious about the reasons we celebrate Diwali.
 You’ll probably be amazed to know that there isn’t just one or two but thirteen reasons why we adhere to the gala and galore of Diwali.

 Scroll down to assimilate all 13 of them:

 Scriptures have it that -during the “Samudra Manthan" the most eminent entity obtained, was “Goddess Lakshmi” who arose on the Amavasya(new moon day) of the Kartik month.
 She was subsequently married to Lord Vishnu on the same night- The darkest night of the year.
 A multitude of emblematic brilliant lamps was lit to mark the auspicious occasion.
 That’s how Diwali embarks its association with Goddess Lakshmi and till date, the birth of Goddess Lakshmi and her marriage to Lord Vishnu is celebrated on Diwali.

 2. Vamana Avatar: